michellemark/etl-pipeline/README.md

 better budget something like Google's Geocoder API, for example, could fill in all those data gaps.
 For now the user interface I will be building will not be able to filter by zipcodes due to this issue.

+Another attempt was made to get zipcodes from Open Addresses.
+A GeoJSON file was downloaded with all Open Addresses data available for NY State from [here](https://batch.openaddresses.io/job/559314#map=0/0/0) The GeoJSON file was enormous, so I wrote a small script to pull out only data for the CNY counties this project focuses on and remove obvious duplicates and wrote it to a new json file.
+The result was still too large to check into the repository, so I added it manually to s3 and wrote a workflow to update zipcodes from this data.
+Unfortunately, this only yielded about 13,000 updated zipcodes in the database, and the workflow is not truly repeatable for anyone not having access to my file in s3.

 ## Development

 This repository uses Python 3.12, managed by [pyenv](https://github.com/pyenv/pyenv) and dependencies managed